-Most of the time, finding a cell in an Excel spreadsheet is pretty easy; if you can’t just scan through the rows and columns for it, you can use CTRL+F to search for it.
-But if you’re working with a really big spreadsheet, it can save a lot of time to use one of these four lookup functions.
-No matter the size of your Microsoft Excel document, they’ll bee much more efficient.
+Most of the time, searching a Microsoft Excel spreadsheet is pretty easy.
+If you can’t just scan through the rows and columns for it, you can use Ctrl + F to search for it.
+If you’re working with a really big spreadsheet, it can save a lot of time to use one of these four lookup functions.

 1. The VLOOKUP Function